Blocking legacy file system filter drivers

 If you're unsure which filters are legacy file system filter drivers or want to make sure that they're not running, you can perform the following:

-- Open an elevated Command Prompt by right-clicking a cmd.exe icon and clicking Run as administrator.
+- Open an elevated Command Prompt by selecting and holding (or right-clicking) a cmd.exe icon and selecting Run as administrator.

 - Look for legacy drivers, they're the ones with a Frame value of <Legacy>.